skylimitS/my_really_cool_project/README.txt

 I CHANGE SOME FILE FOR MERGING PROCESS

-I make another change in foo_feature
+I make THIS CHANGE IN MASTER another change in foo_feature